 - 1. the difference in the mean pay of full-pay men and women, expressed as a percentage; - 2. the difference in the median pay of full-pay men and women, expressed as a percentage; - 3. the difference in mean bonus pay of men and women, expressed as a percentage; - 4. the difference in median bonus pay of men and women, expressed as a percentage; - 5. the proportion of men and women who received bonus pay; and - 6. the proportion of full-pay men and women in each of four quartile bands.

-GEP Academies do not have a bonus scheme in place, therefore we will only report on data on key metrics 1, 2 and 6.
+There were no bonus payments made, therefore we will only report on data on key metrics 1, 2 and 6.

 Our Gender Pay Gap is as follows: